ErikSteiner/Vox-Populi-Language-Pack/README.md

-# Vox-Populi-Translation-Framework
+# Vox-Populi-Language-Pack
-The Framework contains all data that are needed to translate Vox Populi to different languages.
+The Language Pack contains all data that are needed to show you Vox Populi in a different language than English.
-It can be used to translate the project or to use the result for playing the game in your native language.
+Currently only German is supported, but by using the "Vox Populi Translation Framework" you are able to create your own translation, for your native language.
+If you like your language will then be added to the Language Pack, making it available to the community and to your fellow countrymen.

+If you decide to become a translater and Gazebo releases a new version, please look at the changes of the "Vox Populi Translation Framework", so your translation will be soon up-to-date again.